viralemergence/.github/profile/README.md

 # About Verena

-🦠 We're an NSF-funded collaboration working to predict viral emergence.
+🦠 We're an NSF-funded collaboration working to predict viral ecology, evolution, and emergence.
 Our research often uses network science and machine learning to analyze and predict complex systems, especially host-virus networks.

 💻 Read more on our [website](viralemergence.org), where you can also download all of our [publications](https://www.viralemergence.org/work) as PDFs (even if they're paywalled somewhere else).